A new Alabama law makes sure Confederate monuments are here to stay

 Supporters of the law argue that it hasn't been accurate to describe the legislation as a Confederate monument bill.

-The legislation's sponsor, Sen. Gerald Allen, a Republican from Tuscaloosa, and other proponents say the bill is designed to preserve all of the state's history so its citizens can learn from the past.
+The sponsor, Sen. Gerald Allen, a Republican from Tuscaloosa, and other proponents say the bill is designed to preserve all of the state's history so its citizens can learn from the past.

+Allen told CNN the "comprehensive" legislation will help future generations understand "the good, bad and ugly" of Alabama history, including the civil rights era last century.

+"It's a piece of legislation that protects all of Alabama history," he said.
+"It doesn't only touch the Confederates.
+It touches every facet of our state history."

-CNN reached out to Sen. Allen and Gov. Ivy for comment.
+CNN reached out to Ivey for comment.

-Opponents -- including citizens, lawmakers and groups like the Southern Poverty Law Center -- vehemently disagree with the stance of those supporters.
+Opponents -- including citizens, lawmakers and groups like the Southern Poverty Law Center -- vehemently disagree with the law.

-"This is clearly about Confederate memorials," said State Sen. Hank Sanders, a Democrat from Selma.
+"This is clearly about Confederate memorials," said state Sen. Hank Sanders, a Democrat from Selma.
 He argues the law helps maintain the public veneration of Confederate white supremacists.

-He notes that "the law was not thought through" because it would affect communities that want to make sensible changes to roads and buildings.
+He said that "the law was not thought through" because it would affect communities that want to make sensible changes to roads and buildings.

 Asked whether opponents of the legislation will fight the measure, Sanders said "we're looking into every possibility."